 top of page

-As winner, USA will receive a cash award of approximately $123,000.00 from the Colonel Daniel T. Chapman and Mrs. Barbara Chapman Trust, the namesake of Virginia natives who established the Chapman Prize which focuses on a different charitable theme each year.
-The Trust selected “Arts & Culture” as the theme for 2022 in order to recognize organizations that celebrated cultural life and significantly aided the growth and availability of the arts through effective programming.
+As the winner, Hopecam will receive a cash award of approximately $100,000.00 from the Colonel Daniel T. Chapman and Mrs. Barbara Chapman Trust, the namesake of Virginia natives who established the Chapman Prize, which focuses on recognizing the efforts and achievements of individuals and organizations that have contributed most significantly to improving the quality of life in America.
+The Trust selected "Health and Wellness" as the theme for 2024 to recognize organizations that contributed significantly to the improvement of health and wellness in the United States.

-“The selection of United States Artists as this year’s recipient of the Chapman Prize is in keeping with fulfilling the legacy of Colonel and Mrs. Chapman,” said Christopher Morgan, Vice President and Chief Fiduciary Officer at Burke & Herbert Bank.
-“We are pleased to serve as the trustee for the Chapman Trust and delighted about this year’s selection of an organization that is doing such important work to advance support for individual artists and the field,” he added.
-Burke & Herbert Bank is a community bank headquartered in Alexandria, Virginia, offering a full array of financial products and services, including trust and estate planning.
+"The selection of Hopecam as this year's recipient of the Chapman Prize is in keeping with fulfilling the legacy of Colonel and Mrs. Chapman," said Christopher Morgan, Vice President and Chief Fiduciary Officer at Burke & Herbert Bank.
+"We are pleased to serve as the trustee for the Chapman Trust and delighted about this year's selection of an organization that is doing such important work to improve the health of communites nationwide." he added.
+Burke & Herbert Bank is a community bank headquartered in Alexandria, Virginia, offering a full array of financial products and services, including Trust and estate planning.

 703-437-9720